Aliases for KCNK10 Gene

 GeneCards Summary for KCNK10 Gene

 KCNK10 (Potassium Two Pore Domain Channel Subfamily K Member 10) is a Protein Coding gene.
-Diseases associated with KCNK10 include dentin sensitivity.
-Among its related pathways are Transmission across Chemical Synapses and Hepatic ABC Transporters.
-GO annotations related to this gene include potassium channel activity and potassium ion leak channel activity.
-An important paralog of this gene is KCNK3.
+Diseases associated with KCNK10 include Birk-Barel Syndrome and Migraine With Or Without Aura 1.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include potassium channel activity and potassium ion leak channel activity.
+An important paralog of this gene is KCNK2.

 Outward rectifying potassium channel.
 Produces rapidly activating and non-inactivating outward rectifier K(+) currents.
 Activated by arachidonic acid and other naturally occurring unsaturated free fatty acids.